 What is the Bevan Commission?

-The Bevan Commission, hosted and supported by Swansea University, provides independent, authoritative advice on health and care to the Welsh Government and leaders in Wales, the UK and beyond.
+The Bevan Commission, hosted and supported by Swansea University, provides independent, authoritative advice on health and care to the Welsh Government and leaders in NHS Wales, the UK and beyond.

 The Commission, chaired by Profession Sir Mansel Aylward, draws its expertise from members based in Wales, the UK and internationally.
 Its global reach is demonstrated by the firm links it has with national governments, academia and national health systems in Australasia, Europe and North America.